 }];

-This organization enables marketing teams to access data without touching the code.
-Developers implement once, marketers use without limit.
-The datalayer thus becomes the solid foundation of your web tracking strategy.
+This organization allows marketing teams to access data without touching the code.
+Developers implement it once, marketers use it without limits.
+The data layer thus becomes the solid foundation of your web tracking strategy.

-The datalayer code must be set before Google Tag Manager is loaded.
+The data layer code must be established before Google Tag Manager loads.
 This sequence ensures that all data is available for your tags.

 The basic syntax remains simple: